 The drive over the 100kms was largely uneventful, back through Denmark and beyond.
 We arrived in Albany in time for a morning cuppa which we took as a TA, so we could head out to Whale World.
 I have been here before too but each time you go to a place you notice different things and each time I have been to this place the carnage has really been horrifying.
 The sheer numbers of whales killed and the suffering of the whales is difficult to comprehend, and yet the history is told in such a way that there is empathy for the men doing a job.
 History is not always kind and we may find ourselves in a similar position of disdain regarding the extent to which we currently mine mother earth.
 So, those in glass houses should be cautious when throwing stones.

 One if the videos we watched included 3 former whalers telling their stories.
 After the video we continued our wander and were approached by a volunteer asking us did we need any guidance.
 He is one of the men from the video and was very pleased when I recognised him and more than happy to stand and chat.
 In fact he told us all about the ship he had worked on, the Cheynes II.
 He had photos of the ship and whales tied to the side and being towed.
 He spoke fondly of the ship, personalising and humanising it.
-He is very distressed by the fact that after being sold by the whaling company and fitted out as restaurant, it broke its moorings in a storm in 1992 and ran aground on a sandbank in the harbour, mostly well above the water and still sits there today progressively deteriorating.
-He drives past it every day and describes his distress and concern that one day he will round the corner and “the mast will have fallen”.
+He was very distressed by the fact that after being sold by the whaling company and fitted out as restaurant, it broke its moorings in a storm in 1992 and ran aground on a sandbank in the harbour, mostly well above the water and still sits there today progressively deteriorating.
+He drives past it every day and described his distress and concern that one day he will round the corner and “the mast will have fallen”.

-After wandering the rest of the whaling station and admiring the whale skeletons we eventually headed into the café for a late lunch with an awesome harbour view, before setting off in search of the Cheynes II (I bet you saw that coming).
+After wandering the rest of the whaling station and admiring the whale skeletons, we eventually headed into the café for a late lunch with an awesome harbour view, before setting off in search of the Cheynes II (I bet you saw that coming).
 First we tried Goode Beach lookout.
 No joy there but a lovely beach all the same.
 Next we tried Vancouver Peninsular, as far the road would allow us to go (apparently).
 It must be very close there, but again we couldn’t see the wreck.
-So we thought we head back to Albany and try to spot it from the other side.
-On the way around we called in and admired the beauty and sanctuary of Jimmy Newells listened to the sound of power through the blowholes and watched the mesmerising turbines at the wind farm.
+So we thought we would head back to Albany and try to spot it from the other side.
+On the way around we called in and admired the beauty and sanctuary of Jimmy Newells, listened to the sound of power through the blowholes and watched the mesmerising turbines at the wind farm.
 Jimmy Newells is a great spot and that bloke must have thought all his Christmases had come at once when he found it and was saved from the open ocean in all its fury.

 Back in town we could clearly see Cheynes II, bow pointed at Albany in defiance.
 We headed up Mount Clarence to the lookout and could still see the boat through the trees.
 We also took the opportunity to drive to the very top (no one was there to stop us) and pay our respects as the sun set on the day.
 We barely scratched the surface of Albany and the surrounds, even missing out on having a look at Cosy Corner.
 But that means we have a good destination to head to in the future, a place to base ourselves for a similar holiday to this one.
 I should mention that on the way out of town we stopped for ice cream.
 What’s a holiday, without ice cream?